options1k/options1k/content/blog/strategies/Naked put strategy.md

 ### Entry rules
 1. Sell put at calculated target entry price (i.e. fundamentally attractive price that I want to own the stock at)
-2. Collected premium should give annualized return > 15% (e.g. put option with 30DTE should give at least 1.25% return)
+2. Collected premium should give annualized return > 15% (e.g. put option with 30DTE should have at least 1.25% return)
 3.

 ### Exit options